mariolambrette/AnimalTrackR/README.md

 The first step is to extract still images from your experimental footage.
 This step will require careful consideration of your experimental design and the footage you have.
-TO have the best chance of devloping accurate detection models the training images used should accurately reflect variability in your exerimental data.
+To have the best chance of developing accurate detection models the training images used should accurately reflect variability in your experimental data.
 For some experiments with very little variability between video clips this may be very straightforward but for others where there may be many different tank/cage set ups and variable backgrounds this may be more complex.